 A fluffy touch of whipped cream dresses up everything from pies and cakes to hot chocolate and ice cream sundaes.
-But if you only know whipped cream from an aerosol can, you don't know how incredibly easy and satisfying it is to whisk it up yourself in mere minutes.
+But if you only know whipped cream from an aerosol can—or whipped topping from a tub—you don't know how incredibly easy and satisfying it is to make homemade whipped cream in mere minutes.
 Here are eight different ways to achieve handmade whipped cream perfection, with tips for choosing the right method for you.

 How to Make Whipped Cream